 How change logs work

-How to access change log for a metadata item
+How to access change logs for a metadata item

 Comparing changes

 When inspecting change logs, we can show you how the metadata changed by comparing the XML files stored over time.
-This can be done by clicking "Inspect change" under the change log status in the right panel.
+This can be done by clicking "Changes" and then change log status in the right panel.

 You can use the arrows to navigate between each highlighted change: